NIRSpec MPT - Planner

 MPT Section 3: Slit Setup

 Slitlets of any size may be created, modified, or deleted using the MSA Configuration Editor, which is available at the observation level in APT.
 The MSA Configuration Editor can be used to append a new set of MSA sources to an existing MSA configuration designed with the automatic MPT Planner, for example.
-Or, it can be used from scratch to design a custom MSA configuration with slits of different lengths for different size sources, however it is important to be careful about nodding in the slitlet when slit lengths differ in the same MSA configuration.
-It is also possible to pass MSA configurations designed with the automatic MPT planner to the Manual Planner for modification there.
+Or, it can be used from scratch to design a custom MSA configuration with slits of different lengths for different size sources, for example.
+However, it is important to be careful about nodding when slit lengths differ in the same MSA configuration.

-Each open micro shutter, when projected onto the sky, has dimensions of only 0.2" in the dispersion direction by 0.46" in cross-dispersion.
+Each open micro-shutter, when projected onto the sky, has dimensions of only 0.2" in the dispersion direction by 0.46" in cross-dispersion.
 These are the internal (open) dimensions.
-Each shutter is bordered by a bar of width ~0.069", which vignettes a small area of the sky around it.
+Each shutter is bordered by a bar of width ~0.07", which vignettes a small area of the sky around it.
 In any given exposure, a particular source may fall anywhere inside a given shutter, or behind the bars.
 The position of the source with respect to the shutter will affect its observed flux.

 Source Centering Constraint

-The Source Centering Constraint in the Planner presents five increasingly limited choices for the shutter margin to constrain the positioning of the source within the shutter to help reduce slit losses.
+The Source Centering Constraint in the Planner offers five increasingly limited choices for the shutter margin to constrain the positioning of a planned source within the shutter to help reduce slit losses and photometric uncertainty.
 As shown in Table 1, the larger the margin, the more limited the area available for centering the source.
-In general, larger margins result in fewer selected targets, although this effect depends strongly on the source density of the Primary and Filler candidate lists.
+Generally, larger margins result in fewer selected targets, although this effect depends strongly on the source density of the Primary and Filler candidate lists.
 The selected constraint is applied to all sources in a Plan.
 To work around this limitation, one could make two separate MPT Plans using different centering constraints that could be applied to different subsets of sources.
 The input Catalog would need a column or two for identifying which sources should have which source centering constraint.
 Then the Catalog could be filtered in MPT into two separate candidate lists for making separate Plans with the different constraints.
 After the Plans are made, they can be merged into a single observation.
 Plan merging is explained in the MOS Strategies article.

 The default constraint is the Entire Open Shutter Area.
-The figures in column two of Table 1 represent a single micro shutter.
+The figures in column two of Table 1 represent a single micro-shutter.
 The yellow area represents the area available to a potential target corresponding to the indicated Source Centering Constraint.
-The exact dimensions of the constrained area are not precise, they are just suggestive.
-The actual applied source centering constraint can be seen as a dashed white line when viewing the "Collapsed Shutter View" in an MOS exposure.
+The exact dimensions of the constrained area in the figure are not precise, they are just suggestive.
+The actual applied source centering constraint can be seen as a dashed white line when viewing the "Collapsed Shutter View" in a MOS exposure.

-To be included as a successful source in a plan, the source center must fall within the central area of the shutter defined by the specified margin.
-A more restrictive shutter margin will limit the photometric error, but may also cause the overall efficiency of the plan to drop.
+To be included as a successful source in a Plan, the source center must fall within the yellow area (the central area of the shutter bound by the specified margin).
+A more restrictive shutter margin will limit the photometric error, but may also cause the overall efficiency of the Plan to drop.
 This parameter is relevant primarily for point sources, which can suffer from large photometric inaccuracies due to limitations in the pointing accuracy, especially if a source happens to be centered near the shutter edge where the throughput drops quickly.
 The shutter margin translates to a minimum possible slit transmission of a point source relative to a perfectly centered point source (column 3 of Table 1), anchored at 2.95 μm.
 Of course, the actual throughput will depend on the wavelength of the observation and the source shape (point vs. extended).